yuyatinnefeld/prometheus/PCA/exam-mock.md

 - How do you configure the targets that Prometheus should scrape?
 - What is the agent deployment mode of Prometheus?
 - Which CLI command is suitable for unit testing Prometheus rules?
+- Which CLI command is suitable for checking validity of the configuration file?

 ### PromQL (28%)
 - What is PromQL?